vlang/v/doc/docs.md

 Just like in Go and C, functions cannot be overloaded.
 This simplifies the code and improves maintainability and readability.

-An alternative syntax to declare is to use Function literal :
+An alternative syntax to declare functions is to use Function literal :

 ```v
 fn main() {